 Housing – Transitional housing services for 65 men and long-term independent housing for 12 men.

-Substance Abuse Treatment – All residents must participate in a recovery program that includes group counseling, community groups, individual counseling and community service.
+Substance Use Disorder Treatment – All residents must participate in a recovery program that includes group counseling, community groups, individual counseling and community service.

-Services for Persons with Co-existing Disorders – On-site psychological services & psychiatric services for clients with a dual-diagnosis of substance abuse and mental illness.
+Services for Persons with Co-existing Disorders – On-site psychological services & psychiatric services for clients with a dual-diagnosis of substance use disorder and mental illness.

 Medical Assessment & Education – On-site HIV testing and health literacy education groups.